ros2/ros2_documentation/source/Tutorials/Launch-system.rst

 Writing a ROS 2 launch file
 ---------------------------

-If you haven't already, make sure you go through the quickstart tutorial on how to create a ROS 2 package.
+If you haven't already, make sure you go through the tutorial on how to :ref:`create a ROS 2 package <CreatePkg>`.
 One way to create launch files in ROS 2 is using a Python file, which are executed by the ROS 2 CLI tool, ``ros2 launch``.
 We start by creating a ROS 2 package using ``ros2 pkg create <pkg-name> --dependencies [deps]`` in our workspace and creating a new ``launch`` directory.